After working remotely, some BIPOC employees fear effects of return to the office | CBC News

 As a Black woman in the corporate world, Mila Olumogba knows what it's like to experience microaggressions at work.

-"I cannot tell you how many times someone has come up to me and touched my hair," she said.
+"I cannot tell you how many times someone has come up to me and touched my hair," the marketing executive said.

-Usually, microaggressions are much more subtle forms of discrimination, like being confused for another racialized co-worker by a white manager, being scutinized by security, or having your name constantly mispronounced.
+Usually, microaggressions are much more subtle forms of discrimination, such as being confused for another racialized co-worker by a white manager, being scrutinized by security or having your name constantly mispronounced.

 I cannot tell you how many times someone has come up to me and touched my hair.- Mila Olumogba